Alluri Satyanarayana Raju

 Alluri Satyanarayana Raju was a prominent figure in Indian history and the freedom struggle against British rule.
-Born in 1913 to Somaraju and Sooramma in the Alluri family of Narasapuram in the Valamarru village, Alluri Satyanarayana Raju's life journey was marked by unwavering dedication to the cause of India's freedom struggle.
+Born in 1913 to Somaraju and Sooramma in the Alluri family of Narasapuram in the Valamarru village.
 He was also associated with significant endeavors in literature, education, rural development, and public works.

 In Andhra, the name ‘Alluri’ reminds people of two heroes, Sri Alluri Sitarama Raju and Sri Alluri Satyanarayana Raju.
 Both were devoted patriots, and their patriotism was truly intense.
 Sri Alluri Sitarama Raju, who valiantly fought with the British and sacrificed his life in the revolt, is well known.
 Alluri Satyanarayana Raju, a distant relative of Sri Alluri Sitarama Raju, was also a heroic freedom fighter.

-Early Childhood
+Early life

 During his childhood, Alluri Satyanarayana Raju used to cycle several kilometers to the market to sell lemons from his father's farm, crossing streams, and assisting farmers along the way.
-His relentless work ethic was evident as he tirelessly aided others, enduring challenges like scorching sun and rainstorms without complaint.
-These remarkable acts, undertaken at just 15 years old, highlighted his courage and resilience, all while silently bearing personal hardships at home.

-Alluri Satyanarayana Raju was a fearless youth who participated in the freedom struggle from the age of 15 despite huge resistance from his father.
+Alluri Satyanarayana Raju participated in the freedom struggle from the age of 15 despite opposition from his father.
 Purushottam Master had a huge influence on the young schoolboy.
-He encouraged Alluri Satyanarayana Raju to participate in the Swaraj movement.
-In 1929, Alluri Satyanarayana Raju walked several kilometers to listen to Mahatma Gandhi when he visited Andhra.
+He encouraged Raju to participate in the Swaraj movement.
+In 1929, Raju walked several kilometers to listen to Mahatma Gandhi when he visited Andhra.

 Marriage

-At the age of 16, Alluri Satyanarayana Raju married Annapoornamma from Mogallu village.
-Though he was not ready for the marriage, it transformed into a perfect union.
-Annapoornamma became an ideal partner in the fight for independence.
-She seamlessly intertwined with Alluri’s revolutionary movement while diligently discharging her duties as a mother, wife, and patriot.
-With the support of her husband, she became a champion of Women's Empowerment.
+At the age of 16, Raju married Annapoornamma from Mogallu village.
+Annapoornamma became a partner in the fight for independence.